drslump/ass-ert/README.md

 ### Marks

-A common issue when testing, specially asynchronous code, is to be certain if the tests actually passes all the assertions or are some code paths simply not being executed.
+A common issue when testing, specially asynchronous code, is to be certain if the tests actually pass all the assertions or are some code paths simply not being executed.

 The *marks* feature is designed to solve this case, it's composed of two